 Director: Richard Curtis

-Featuring: Philip Seymour Hoffman, Bill Nighy, Rhys Ifans, Nick Frost, Kenneth Branagh
+Starring: Philip Seymour Hoffman, Bill Nighy, Rhys Ifans, Nick Frost, Kenneth Branagh, Emma Thompson

 If you love groovylicious music and cool fashion from the 1960s, then you are going to LOVE this film!